Q2 The Source

 Step 2: Image or Photo Resources

 2. Use one of the following sites to locate one or two images or photographs that relate to your poem or song.
-Save these images to your File Space then insert them into the document you opened in Step 1.
+Save these images to your File Space then insert them into the document you opened in step one.
 Pay careful attention to where you found them and who the photographer is.
 You will need this information later.
-It may be a good idea to bookmark the pages or keep them open for Step 3.
+It may be a good idea to bookmark the pages or keep them open for step three.

 Steps 3-4: Credit and Citations